MoTrPAC/MotrpacRatTraining6moData/README.md

 Due to file size, only normalized sample-level data and differential analysis results corresponding to **training-regulated features** (5% IHW FDR) are contained in this package for chromatin accessibility (ATAC) and DNA methylation (METHYL).
 The full sets of epigenetic results may be downloaded through the following public URLs.
+Note that clicking on a URL automatically starts a download.

 Type|Assay|Tissue|Object|URL
 ---|---|---|---|---